Rowdy Tellez Player Props: Brewers vs. Cardinals

 |Games w/1+ RBI

-- The Cardinals pitching staff ranked last in the league with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- Flaherty (1-0) gets the start for the Cardinals, his second of the season.
+- The Cardinals will look to Woodford (0-1) in his second start this season.

-- The righty last pitched on Saturday against the Toronto Blue Jays, when he threw five scoreless innings without surrendering a hit.
+- The righty last pitched on Monday against the Atlanta Braves, when he tossed 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.